Proskauer Rose: Revenue and profitability

-In February 2012, Proskauer Rose increased its gross revenue by 6.4 percent to $686 million and its average profits per partner 9 percent to $1.7 million, according to The American Lawyer's reporting.
-In 2013, Proskauer Rose again increased its revenue by more than 7%, to over $700 million.
-These figures place Proskauer Rose as one of the fastest growing law firms in the United States.
+In February 2012, Proskauer increased its gross revenue by 6.4 percent to $686 million and its average profits per partner 9 percent to $1.7 million, according to The American Lawyer's reporting.
+In 2013, Proskauer again increased its revenue by more than 7%, to over $700 million.
+These figures place Proskauer as one of the fastest growing law firms in the United States.
 The firm's robust financial performance came amid a busy year for office moves.
 The most significant shuffle saw Proskauer move its New York headquarters to 11 Times Square in January, 2011.
 With more than 400,000 square feet of space spread across 14 floors, the firm is the new building's anchor tenant—with its name splashed across the facade in a 40-foot-by-10-foot backlit sign.
-Proskauer Rose saw gross revenue of $1.17 billion in 2021, up from $990 million in 2020.
+Proskauer saw gross revenue of $1.23 billion in 2023, up from $990 million in 2020.

 Pro bono

 In 2012, Proskauer argued before the U.S. Supreme Court in a ruling that the Fair Sentencing Act of 2010 (FSA), which reduced the disparity in federal sentencing between crack and powder cocaine offenses, applies to defendants who were sentenced after its passage even though their offenses pre-dated the law.
 The firm is also noted for hosting an Election Protection call center during every election cycle since the 2012 Presidential election.

 In 2010, Proskauer received the Law Firm Pro Bono Award at the William O. Douglas Award Dinner in Los Angeles, sponsored by Public Counsel, the United States' largest pro bono public interest law firm.

-In 2019, Proskauer was named to The National Law Journal's "Pro Bono Hot List."
+In 2019, Proskauer was named to The National Law Journal's "Pro Bono Hot List".

-Ranking and awards

-According to a study by Yale Law Women (co-sponsored by women's law groups at Stanford, Harvard, Columbia, Chicago, Berkeley, Northwestern, and Virginia), Proskauer Rose ranked second in their list of top ten family-friendly firms of 2007.

-In 2007, Proskauer Rose was named among the top United States firms practicing corporate and finance law in The Legal 500 US Volume I: Corporate & Finance, a ranking of the "best of the best" U.S. law firms.
-Proskauer was named a leader in the following categories: Private Equity; International Mergers and Acquisitions; Capital Markets; Investment Funds - Alternative/Hedge Fund Formation.

-In 2008, Proskauer was named the fastest-growing law firm for the third consecutive year in Boston Business Journal's annual ranking of the area's 100 largest law firms.
-With the addition of 25 lawyers since January 2007 - a 30-percent growth rate - the firm is ranked 17th in the year' survey.